 Chapter Five: Beowulf in Times of Anxiety: The Archaeology of Emotions in Old English Verse History

-Catalin Taranu is a wandering scholar working on the vernacular poems and cultures of early medieval England and Francia.
-He has taught medieval literature and Old English and has written and shared his research on Beowulf, medieval rhizomes of narratives, and vernacular theories of truth and historical representation.
-Catalin is currently a postdoctoral researcher at New Europe College, Bucharest, where he studies the emotional economy of shame and violence in medieval honour cultures.
-An essay collection titled Vera Lex Historiae?: Constructions of Truth in Medieval Historical Narrative (coedited with Michael Kelly and forthcoming from Punctum's Gracchi Books) explores strategies of constructing, authorizing, and assessing truth in medieval historical narrative.
+Catalin Taranu is a literary-historical scholar working on the vernacular poems and cultures of early medieval England and Francia.
+He has taught medieval literature and Old English and has shared his research on Beowulf, medieval rhizomes of narratives, and vernacular theories of truth and history in talks and publications.
+Catalin is currently a postdoctoral researcher at New Europe College, Bucharest, where he studies the socio-emotional economy of shame and honour in medieval heroic poetry.
+An essay collection titled Vera Lex Historiae?: Constructions of Truth in Medieval Historical Narrative (co-edited with Michael Kelly and forthcoming from Punctum’s Gracchi Books) explores strategies of constructing, authorizing, and assessing truth in medieval historical narrative.

 "The de facto pigeon-holing of Old English poetry as 'literature' rather than 'history' has impeded our understanding of early medieval north-west European culture for a century, and although Old English poetry has been studied comparatively with Old Norse and Latin literature to great effect, it is far too seldom read in relation to the rest of the early medieval West Germanic poetic corpus.
 This study boldly tackles both these problems, producing an array of fascinating insights on points of detail alongside new thinking on how history works."
 Alaric Hall, University of Leeds

 "This study offers a completely novel way of approaching the function of heroic poetry within Germanic societies, and enabled me to read Beowulf with fresh eyes.
 Taranu’s ground-breaking and innovative work is likely to remain essential reading for many years to come."
 Ralph O’Connor, University of Aberdeen